jan-tee/terraform-proxmox-k3s/example/README.md

 - The worker VMs in pool `large` will be spun up on `10.10.10.100` ...
   `10.10.10.101`

-*Note:* To eliminate potential IP clashing with existing computers on your network, it is **STRONGLY** recommended that you take the IP ranges out of your DHCP server's rotation.
-Otherwise other computers in your network may already be using these IPs and that will create conflicts!
+*Note:* To avoid conflicts with other computers on your network, make soure to exclude these IP ranges in your DHCP server.

-Check your router's manual or google it for a step-by-step guide.

 ## Usage

-To run this example, make sure you `cd` to this directory in your terminal, then
+To run this example, copy the content of the `example` directory to its new, permanent home that will also keep Terraform state files for the lifetime of your cluster.
+Like with all Terraform projects, make sure you keep this permanently.

 1. Copy your public key to the `authorized_keys` variable in `terraform.tfvars`.
-   In most cases, you should be able to get this key by running `cat ~/.ssh/id_rsa.pub > authorized_keys`.
+   In most cases, you should be able to get this key by running `cat ~/.ssh/id_rsa.pub`.
-2. Make sure SSH agent is running so that the key can be used to authenticate to your VMs:
+2. Make sure SSH agent is running so that the key can be used to authenticate to your VMs.
+It _may_ be a good idea, if you are runnig this on a permanent "admin" VM, to add this to your `~/.profile` as well:
    ```bash
    eval `ssh-agent`
    ssh-add ~/.ssh/id_rsa
    ```
-2. Find your Proxmox API.
+2. Find your Proxmox API URL.
 It should look something like `https://192.168.0.25:8006/api2/json`.
 Once you found it, set the values to the env vars: `PM_API_URL`, `PM_API_TOKEN_ID` and `PM_API_TOKEN_SECRET`.
-It might be a good idea to put this in your shell's `.profile`, actually.
+    It might be a good idea to put this in your shell's `.profile`, too.
-3. Run `terraform init` (only needs to be done the first time)
+3. Run `terraform init`
+   This will download the required dependencies, such as this module.
-4. Run `terraform apply`
+5. Run `terraform plan`
-5. Review the plan.
+6. Review the plan.
 Make sure it is doing what you expect!
-The defaults in the example might be too large, and you might want to adjust IP addresses.
-Now is the time to adjust `terraform.tfvars` to accomodate.
+The defaults in the example might be too large, and you might want to adjust IP addresses. _Now_ is the time to adjust `terraform.tfvars` to accomodate any changes you want to make.
-6. Run `terraform apply` again.
+6. Run `terraform apply`.
    If all is as expected, then enter `yes` in the prompt and wait for your cluster to spin up.
-7. Retrieve your kubecontext by running
-   `config.sh my-cluster-name my-cluster-user`.
-Replace `my-cluster-name` and `my-cluster-user` with desired (arbitrary) names.
-These are used by `kubectl`, `k9s` and other Kubernetes tools to refer to this context.
-8. Take the output, and run it on any system you want to use Kubernetes tools to access this cluster.
+7. If all went well, you can run `./config.sh <cluster name> <user name>` and it will output the `kubectl` commands you can use to create the context to connect to this cluster on any platform that runs `kubectl`.